 RA positions offer a host of benefits: opportunities to extend your CMS education, to hone skill sets, and to cultivate real-world networks of media practitioners, artists, activists, educators, and scholars.

-In addition—contingent on funding but almost always the case—your tuition expenses are covered, and you receive a stipend for living expenses.
+In addition—contingent on funding but almost always the case—your tuition expenses are covered, and you receive a stipend for living expenses and health insurance.

 Your RA assignment is based on several factors, including how much funding a research group has available, project needs, and your own skills.
 The interests and preferences that led you to the graduate program in the first place play a big role as well.
 Faculty and research managers allocate time and resources, in part, with your talents and funding sources in mind, and you should budget your own time and resources to your benefit as well.
 (See the “Requirements and Rights” section below.)

 Put that all together, and you’ll understand why changes in RA assignment are strongly discouraged.
 That’s the case for both you and the research managers.
 Assignment changes cannot be made without the approval of the research directors and the Director of Graduate Studies.

 Requirements and Rights

 Balancing a research position with coursework and demands outside of CMS can be challenging.
 So we want to outline your requirements and rights as a research assistant, acknowledging your concurrent academic obligations.